Arabic numerals: China

-The Chinese Shang dynasty numerals from the 14th century BC predates the Indian Brahmi numerals by over 1000 years and shows substantial similarity to the Brahmi numerals.
+The Chinese Shang dynasty numerals from the 14th century BC predate the Indian Brahmi numerals by over 1,000 years and show substantial similarity to the Brahmi numerals.
 Similar to the modern Arabic numerals, the Shang dynasty numeral system was also decimal based and positional.

 While positional Chinese numeral systems such as the counting rod system and Suzhou numerals had been in use prior to the introduction of modern Arabic numerals, the externally-developed system was eventually introduced to medieval China by the Hui people.
 In the early 17th century, European-style Arabic numerals were introduced by Spanish and Portuguese Jesuits.

 Encoding

 The numerals are encoded in virtually all character sets including ASCII, Unicode (which includes ASCII) and even Morse code.
 With ASCII and therefore Unicode, masking all but the four least-significant binary digits gives the value of the decimal digit, a design decision facilitating the digitization of text.
 EBCDIC uses a different offset, but is designed for a similar masking operation.